 The aide said Democrats do not want a provision requiring a White House decision on the controversial Keystone XL pipeline in the compromise bill, but GOP aides said McConnell was pushing hard for its inclusion, and some staffers said the sides were exploring whether the language can be tweaked to give the White House more flexibility.

 The Democratic leadership aide said the bill will be mostly paid for with mandatory savings provisions that do not affect health care.
 Most of those provisions, such as an increase in fees that Fannie Mae and Freddie Mac charge lenders to guarantee mortgages, and sale of new radio spectrum, were discussed by the congressional super committee and are relatively noncontroversial.

 Democrats said a provision imposing a means test on Medicare recipients will not be included in the compromise bill.

 But cuts to hospitals are still in the mix to cover the cost of putting off a 27 percent cut to Medicare doctors’ pay, even though many Democrats loathe the idea.
 House Republicans have insisted the “doc fix” be paid for with other health care funding.
 House Republicans passed legislation with a two-year “doc fix” this week, partly covering the cost by slashing more than $21 billion in Medicare payments to hospitals.

 Hospitals have lobbied Senate offices hard against the reductions, but options that are acceptable to both sides of the aisle are slim.
 A one-year doc fix also costs $21 billion.
 Some of the cuts have the backing of the independent experts on the Medicare Payment Advisory Commission, which also gives Congress political cover.
 Democratic aides say it is likely any compromise measure to put off the doctors’ pay cut will include hospital reductions.

-This article appears in the Dec.
-16, 2011, edition of National Journal Daily.
+This article appears in the December 16, 2011 edition of NJ Daily.